kitnato/neverquest/source/data/manual.md

 Affects total [energy](#energy).

-### New caravan crew
+### New caravan crewMember

-Along with two more additional hires, the entire crew monologue system needs to be overhauled and expanded to allow for better storytelling.
+Along with two more additional hires, the entire crewMember monologue system needs to be overhauled and expanded to allow for better storytelling.

 #### Cook